 This procedure applies to an actual or potential landlord; a tenant; a former landlord or a former tenant making a complaint against SUHomes.
 We would also accept a complaint from properly appointed representative, provided we have written confirmation from the complaint directing us to deal with them on their behalf.
 You can download our complaints procedure here.

 WHAT IS A GUARANTOR?

 A guarantor is somebody who agrees to act on your contract (tenancy agreement) as a financial guarantee for your rent and any other costs that arise during your tenancy.
 It is normal for landlords or lettings agents to request guarantors before letting.
-Having a guarantor does not cost you anything.
 You only need one guarantor per person.
+And your guarantor does not have to be a family member.
 SUHomes requires guarantors to earn £20,000 per year and be a permanent resident of the United Kingdom.
-Please find further information from the Citizens Advice Bureau below: citizensadvice.org.uk/housing/renting-a-home/studenthousing/students-in-private-rented-accommodation/studenthousing-using-a-guarantor/
+If your guarantor does not meet the income requirement, it is possible to combine two guarantors to meet the income requirement.
+For example, if one of your parents/guardians earns £10,000 and the other 15,000, you can combine these two people to act as your guarantor.
+Please find further information on the Citizens Advice Bureau website.

 WHAT HAPPENS IF I DO NOT HAVE A GUARANTOR OR IF MY GUARANTOR DOES NOT MEET INCOME REQUIREMENTS?